tidy-finance/website/docs/33_size_and_portfolio_building.md

 <img src="33_size_and_portfolio_building_files/figure-html/unnamed-chunk-3-1.png" width="672" style="display: block; margin: auto;" />

 Next, firm sizes also differ across listing exchanges.
 Stocks' primary listings were important in the past and are potentially still relevant today.
 The graph below shows that the New York Stock Exchange (*NYSE*) was and still is the largest listing exchange in terms of market capitalization.
 More recently, Nasdaq has gained relevance as a listing exchange.
-Do you know what the small peak in Nasdaq's market cap around the year 2000 was about?
+Do you know what the small peak in Nasdaq's market cap around the year 2000 was?

 ```r